War-Brokers-Mods/WBM/README.md

 Only Windows, MacOS, and Linux are officially supported.
 It is **NOT** compatible with browsers.

-[WBM Installer](https://github.com/War-Brokers-Mods/WBM-installer) will be available soon.
+Usage of the [WBM Installer](https://github.com/War-Brokers-Mods/WBM-installer/releases) is recommended.

 <details>
 <summary>Manual Installation Instruction (click to unfold)</summary>